 - Boil the potatoes: Place the peeled potatoes in a large pot with cold water.
 Make sure to cover them by at least an inch.
 Bring to a boil and then simmer until tender, about 15 minutes.
 You can add a pinch of salt to the water once it's boiling, if desired.

 - Once the potatoes are tender, pour into a strainer and then into a large bowl.
 Add 1 stick of butter and begin to mash the potatoes with a fork or masher.
-Add milk, salt, pepper and garlic powder and mix until well combined (we only used a pinch of salt + pepper, so just add to taste).
-Set potatoes aside to cool.
+Add milk, salt, pepper, and garlic powder.
+Mix until well combined (we only used a pinch of salt + pepper, so just add to taste).
+Set potatoes aside.

-- Sauté ground meat until browned and crumbly, about 5 minutes.
+- Sauté ground beef until browned and crumbly, about 5 - 10 minutes.
 With a slotted spoon, transfer the meat to a bowl and set aside.

-- Sauté onions and carrots in the meat's juices until softened, about 5 minutes (feel free to add dab of olive oil, if needed).
+- Sauté onions and carrots in the meat's juices until softened, about 5 - 10 minutes.
 Add peas and continue to sauté for an additional 2-3 minutes, until warmed.
-Now add meat mixture to the veggies and mix until combined.
+Now add the ground beef to the veggies and mix until combined.

 - Bake for 30 minutes, or until the top layer has slightly browned.
 If necessary, you can use the broiler for a minute or two to help the browning process at the very end.
-Serve immediately with a side salad.
+Serve immediately with chopped parsley as a garnish.

 Jess Notes & Personal Preferences: